Too Hot to Handle: Searching for Inflationary Particle Production in Planck Data: Application to Planck

-Tab.~\ref{tab: candidates} lists the parameters of the six-frequency \textit{Planck} $\mathrm{SNR}>6$ hotspot candidates, with visualizations of the \textit{Planck} maps around each point shown in Fig.~\ref{fig: inspection}.
-Each corresponds to a hotspot with temperature perturbation around $30\,\,\mu$K. Notably, all potential hotspots are small, with $\eta_\star<30\,\,\mathrm{Mpc}$ in all cases; as shown previously, physical hotspots of this size are the hardest to detect due to the beam and noise properties.
-Furthermore, six of the ten sources are located in a ring of radius $\sim 1^\circ$ and have similar inferred parameters, which suggests a ringing signature around a correlated source.
+Tab.~\ref{tab: candidates} lists the parameters of the six-frequency \textit{Planck} $\mathrm{SNR}\geq 6$ hotspot candidates, with visualizations of the \textit{Planck} maps around each point shown in Fig.~\ref{fig: inspection}.
+Each corresponds to a hotspot with temperature perturbation around $30\,\,\mu$K. Notably, all potential hotspots are small, with $\eta_\star<30\,\,\mathrm{Mpc}$ in all cases; as shown previously, physical hotspots of this size are the hardest to detect due to the \resub{increased noise on small-scales, and the broad \textit{Planck} beam, which leads to small hotspots having the same spatial signatures as point sources -- this is an important limitation of the method, which can be improved with the use of higher-resolution CMB data.} Furthermore, six of the ten sources are located in a ring of radius $\sim 1^\circ$ and have similar inferred parameters, which suggests a ringing signature around a correlated source.
 Indeed, cross-matching with the public \textit{Planck} catalogs (including point sources, Galactic cold clumps, tSZ clusters, and high-redshift sources), we find a non-thermal source (\textit{i.e.}, synchrotron) \citep{Planck:2018kuk} at the center of the ring, which is clearly seen in Fig.~\ref{fig: inspection}.
 We additionally find a non-thermal source within $10'$ of the $\mathrm{SNR}=6.0$ candidate and a $5\sigma$ point source within $13'$ of the $\mathrm{SNR}=6.9$ candidate.
 All remaining sources are excluded by the \textit{Planck} GAL020 mask (though this represents a harsh foreground cut), with the $\mathrm{SNR}=6.2$ candidate masked in the \textit{Planck} inpainting map.
-All-in-all, we find no significant evidence for a hotspot with $\mathrm{SNR}>6$ in the \textit{Planck} data.
+All-in-all, we find no significant evidence for a hotspot with $\mathrm{SNR}\geq 6$ in the \textit{Planck} data.

 Finally, we can consider the bounds on inflationary physics that can be extracted from these results.
 This is summarized in the left panel of Fig.~\ref{fig: planck-exc}, which shows the upper bounds on the coupling $g$ as a function of the hotspot size $\eta_\star$.
 These are obtained from the $\sigma(g)$ bounds computed in Eq.~\eqref{eq: matched-filter}, and show slight variations across the map, given the spatially-varying noise profile.
 As expected from the injection analysis, we find a bound of $g\lesssim 10$ for $\eta_\star\gtrsim 100\,\,\mathrm{Mpc}$ hotspots, though the constraint greatly weakens for small $\eta_\star$.
 We additionally find almost identical results from both the full-frequency and component-separated data, validating our approach.
 These upper bounds may be compared to the expected values of $g$, given that we wish to produce at least one hotspot (see Eq.~\eqref{eq: N-spots}) and must avoid backreaction of hotspots on the inflationary dynamics \citep{Kim:2021ida}.
 Whilst our bounds are unable to constrain models with $M_0/H_I\approx 200$, they effectively rule out hotspot production from models with $M_0/H_I\gtrsim500$ at $\eta_\star\gtrsim100\,\,\mathrm{Mpc}$.
 The ability to constrain \textit{extremely} massive particles arises since hotspot production in those models requires very high $g$.